Proganochelys

-Proganochelys is the oldest stem-turtle species with a complete shell discovered to date, known from fossils found in Germany, Switzerland, Greenland, and Thailand in strata from the late Triassic, dating to approximately 210 million years ago.
-The location of these fossils suggest that Proganochelys was active throughout the continent of Laurasia.
-There are only two known species of Proganchelys, with little information as a result of a small fossil record.
-All Proganochelys quentesti fossils were discovered in Germany, while Proganochelys ruchae fossils were found in Thailand.
+Proganochelys quenstedtii is the only known species of this genus and is among the oldest known stem-turtle species with a complete shell discovered to date, known from fossils found in Germany and Switzerland in strata from the late Triassic, dating to approximately 210 million years ago.
+The Thailand species "P." ruchae was later described as a separate genus Thaichelys, while the possible Greenland record likely belongs to a separate taxon.

 Psammochelys, Stegochelys, and Triassochelys are junior synonyms of Proganochelys.
 Chelytherium von Meyer, 1863 has been considered a synonym of Proganochelys by some authors, but Joyce (2017) considers it a nomen dubium given the fragmentary nature of the syntype material.
 Joyce (2017) also considered North American genus Chinlechelys to be a junior synonym of Proganochelys, though the author maintains the type species of the former genus, C. tenertesta, as a distinct species within the genus Proganochelys.

 Description and paleobiology

-Proganochelys was once considered to be the oldest known stem-turtle until the description of Odontochelys and Eorhynchochelys, a slightly earlier genera that lived in the Carnian stage of the Triassic.
-In had a fully developed shell 60–70 cm long.
-A total length of Proganochelys was about 3 ft.
+Proganochelys was once considered to be the oldest known stem-turtle until the description of Odontochelys and Eorhynchochelys, two slightly earlier genera that lived in the Carnian stage of the Triassic.
+Proganochelys had a fully developed shell 60–70 cm long.
+The total length of Proganochelys was about 3 ft.
 Its overall appearance resembled modern turtles in many respects: it lacked teeth on the upper and lower jaw, likely had a beak and had the characteristic heavily armored shell formed from bony plates and ribs which fused together into a solid cage around the internal organs.
-Proganochelys had a semi-beak like structure along with teeth fused to its vomer.
+Proganochelys had a semi-beak like structure along with denticles fused to its vomer.
 The plates comprising the carapace and plastron were already in the modern form, although there were additional plates along the margins of the shell that would have served to protect the legs.
-Also unlike any modern species of turtle, its long tail had spikes and terminated in a club, its head could not be retracted under the shell and its neck may have been protected by small spines.
+Also, unlike any modern species of turtle, its long tail had spikes and terminated in a club, its head could not be retracted under the shell, and its neck may have been protected by small spines.
 While it had no teeth in its jaws, it did have small denticles on the palate.
 The beak like structure suggests that the Triassic stem-turtles evolved from carnivorous stem-turtles to herbivorous as the loss of teeth and gain of the beak would benefit the crushing of plants in these stem-turtles.